 A majority of the total number of members of the Board of Trustees eligible to vote shall be necessary to constitute a quorum at any regular or special meeting of the Board of Trustees.
 Trustees may participate in a meeting of the Board of Trustees by telephone, video or web conference at the discretion of the Chair.

 The Chair of the Board of Trustees shall have the powers and perform the duties customarily belonging to such office.
-The Chair shall preside at all meetings of the Board of Trustees and is responsible for the preparation of the agenda of meetings of the Board of Trustees, and the appointment of the Chair, Vice Chair and all members of standing committees of the Board of Trustees.
-The Chair of the Board serves as Chair of the Executive Committee of the Board of Trustees.
+The Chair shall preside at all meetings of the Board of Trustees and is responsible for the preparation of the agenda of meetings of the Board of Trustees, and the appointment of the Chair, Co-Chairs and all members of Standing Committees of the Board of Trustees.
+The Chair of the Board serves as Chair of the Coordination Committee of the Board of Trustees.

 The Treasurer shall keep, or cause to be kept, full and accurate accounts of all receipts and disbursements of funds and complete records of all other property of the Corporation.
 He or she shall, in the name of the Corporation, issue, or cause to be issued, receipts for funds or other property, deposit and disburse funds, and see to the custody of all other property as the Board of Trustees shall direct.
 He or she shall make, or cause to be made, reports to the Board of Trustees and to others as required with respect to the financial condition of the Corporation in such form and at such intervals as the Board of Trustees shall direct; and he or she shall perform, or cause to be performed, all duties that are incident to the office of the Treasurer, subject at all times to the authority and control of the Board of Trustees.
 The Assistant Treasurer shall aid the Treasurer in the performance of his or her duties, and shall perform such other tasks incident thereto as the Board of Trustees may direct.